4 Mechanical Properties of Materials

 𝜀 = Normal strain

-This equation is appropriate for uniaxial stress (i.e. when the load applied only in a single direction and the strain is measured in that direction).
-Section 4.7 expands this relationship to cases where normal stresses are present in more than one direction.
+This equation is appropriate for uniaxial stress (i.e., when the load is applied and the strain measured in only the same single direction).
+Section 4.7 expands this relationship to cases where normal stresses occur in more than one direction.

-It is especially important to note that this relationship is only applicable within the linear elastic region of the material’s response.
-This relationship, applicable at the material level for stress and strain, also extends to structural elements, such as bars in tension or compression, beam deflections, helical springs in which the force and deflection are related by the spring constant, and many other engineering components and structures, as will be covered in the following chapters of the book.
+Especially important to note is that this relationship is applicable only within the linear elastic region of the material’s response.
+This relationship, applicable at the material level for stress and strain, also extends to structural elements (e.g., bars in tension or compression, beam deflections, or helical springs in which the force and deflection are related by the spring constant) and many other engineering components and structures, as covered in the following chapters of the book.

 Example 4.1 uses Hooke’s law to determine the elastic modulus of a material where the applied load and deformation are known.